-If there is a failure that you do not understand, you might find it useful to expand the valid or invalid grammar file with a selection of similar examples, perhaps with different words, formats, capitalization, or punctuation.
-After rerunning the consistency test, it might become much clearer what the problem is.
+When there is a failure that you do not understand, you might find it useful to expand the valid or invalid grammar file with a selection of similar examples, perhaps with different words, formats, capitalization, or punctuation.
+After you rerun the consistency test with expanded data, and it might become much clearer what the problem is.